Idaho Primary Election · May 19, 202605days·12hrs·46min·21secFind Polling Place →

 Campaign and Endorsements

-Burger’s 2026 campaign centers on fiscal conservatism, property tax reduction, grocery tax repeal, and opposition to incumbent Erickson.
-Her campaign is organized at jileneburger4legislature.com.
-As of April 2026, no third-party endorsements for Burger’s 2026 campaign have been publicly reported.
+Burger's 2026 campaign centers on fiscal conservatism, property tax reduction, grocery tax repeal, and opposition to incumbent Erickson.
+Her campaign website is jileneburger4legislature.com.
+Campaign finance records are available through the Idaho Secretary of State's Sunshine database.
+No third-party endorsements for her 2026 campaign have been publicly reported as of April 2026.

 Frequently Asked Questions